 All these applications work well with A/B testing in Shopify, and they only differ in pricing and usability level.
 After analyzing each app, you will be able to compare it with your business goals and choose the one that suits your budget and needs.

 Don’t forget that your shop is unique, so there is no guarantee that at least one of the apps will be perfect for you.
-But what are the alternatives to these Shopify A/B testing tools?
+But what are the alternatives for doing A/B testing on Shopify?

-First, you can conduct manual testing, but it is time-consuming and rather challenging.
+First, you can do manual A/B testing, but it is time-consuming and rather challenging.
 Second, you can hire a dev company to create an A/B testing tool that would perfectly meet the requirements of your store.

 How Does Shopify A/B Testing Work in Practice?